JASWITHA-ATHIPATLA/My-first-project/README.md

-Tic Tac Toe - A Childhood Classic Reimagined as a Web Game Experience the timeless strategy game of Tic Tac Toe like never before—reimagined as a sleek, responsive web application.
+Tic Tac Toe - A Childhood Classic Reimagined as a Web Game.
+Experience the timeless strategy game of Tic Tac Toe like never before—reimagined as a sleek, responsive web application.
 Features:
 1.Player vs Player mode